kubernetes/enhancements/keps/sig-api-machinery/4020-unknown-version-interoperability-proxy/README.md

   cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+In alpha, no changes are required to maintain previous behavior.
+And the feature gate can be turned on to make use of the enhancement.

 ### Version Skew Strategy

 <!--